oneapi-src/oneDNN/doc/performance_considerations/inspecting_jit.md

 by the system.
 The library provides a mechanism to save the generated code into a file for inspection.

-This behavior can be enabled with `DNNL_JIT_DUMP` environment variable or @ref dnnl_set_jit_dump function.
+This behavior can be enabled with `ONEDNN_JIT_DUMP` environment variable or @ref dnnl_set_jit_dump function.

 | Value           | Behavior